schlatterbeck/GA_kit/README.rst

 guide of PGAPack_ (which comes bundled with an installation of pgapy_).
 In addition looking into the implementation of the deceptive function it becomes clear how to code your own problem.

+The package is meant as a toolkit where you can mix and match various advanced GA algorithms.

 Deceptive Functions
 ===================